Skip to main content

 "env": "prod" # Match virtual machines where label:env=prod

-• Adjust the keys under discovery_service.gcp to match your GCP environment, specifically the projects, locations, service accounts, and tags you want to associate with the Discovery Service.
+Adjust the keys under spec.gcp to match your GCP environment, specifically the project IDs, locations, service accounts and labels you want to associate with the Discovery Service.

 GCP credentials